 - Continue straight to the U.S./Mexican border to the Juarez-Lincoln International Bridge II

 - The U.S. Border agents might inspect your car here with an X-Ray machine.

 - Pull forward to the toll booth and pay $3.50 (This fee was verified on July 12th 2017)

-- Cross the Juárez-Lincoln International Bridge II and pull forward through an old inspection station to the new station on the left.
+- Cross the Juárez-Lincoln International Bridge II and pull forward through an old inspection station to the new station on the right.

-- Drive into one of the inspection lanes to the left and wait for a red or green light.
+- Drive into one of the inspection lanes and wait for a red or green light.

 - If you get a red light pull forward and to the left for inspection and then turn to the right when finished.
 If you get a green light just pull forward and merge with the other traffic.

 - Pull out of inspection area and take an immediate left.
 Follow this street until it ends.
 Take a right and immediately move over to the left lane.

 - When you have a green light you are going to make a left and then another left (big U turn).
 The river should now be on the right side.

 - Follow this road under the bridge and turn left into the parking lot and park.